rolandtoth/FilterBox/README.md

 | wrapper | node to wrap the main input (eg. for easier CSS styling). | -
 | label | Label node to insert before the main input. | -
 | displays | Additional nodes to add to the DOM, eg. counters, status messages, etc. | -

-## How FilterBox works

-FilterBox adds a HTML input to the DOM to filter elements inside a target DOM container.

-On first focus on the input will add `data-filterbox` attributes to the items and fill them with their textual contents.

-When typing into the input FilterBox updates a CSS style block in the HTML head that will hide or show items in the main items.

-This search method is very fast because only one DOM element needs to be updated on each keystroke, even if there are hundreds or thousands of items to filter.

-**Notes:**

-- browsers will render results slower if the amount of items is very large
-- FilterBox has a highlight feature that doesn't play nicely with large data so you may need to disable it when experiencing issues

 ## Getting Started